Sleeping Giant Lookout Tower

 The most popular trail up to the tower is the 1.6 mile (one-way) Tower Trail.
 It starts from the picnic grove behind the main entrance’s parking lot and is a nice wide graded path that winds up the Giant’s shoulder and then over to the tower.
 It’s never too steep at all and really has some spectacular sights along the way like the Giant’s chin (cliffs) and a view north from, let’s say… the chest area.

 The tower is square and doesn’t have steps to the top, but rather a series of fairly steep ramps.
-On the day these pictures were taken, the ramps were sheer ice almost all the way up due to some melting and then refreezing.
+On the day these snowy pictures were taken, the ramps were sheer ice almost all the way up due to some melting and then refreezing.
 Each level has a little landing area with lookouts but really, why wouldn’t you go all the way up to the top?
 As with all these lookout towers, there’s a nice 360-degree view of New Haven County.
 Long Island Sound shimmers to the south, just beyond the city of New Haven.

 It’s cool to see East and West Rocks down there too, as they look much smaller than the Giant – they also provide excellent views of the Giant in repose and should both be on your to-do list if you haven’t already.

 The tower was built in the late 1930’s by the Civilian Conservation Corps (CCC) as part of the Works Progress Administration and renovated in the 1980’s.
 It’s fairly well-kept – at least in February.
-I’m sure it gets trashed a bit every summer.
-It’s also listed on the National Register of Historic Places as well, which sort of surprised me for some reason.

 Officially, tower turned 75 on October 15, 2014.
 There are some not-so-hidden cool aspects to the tower.
 A spider atop its web was incorporated into the design; it is still displayed prominently in the third floor window on the west side of the tower.
-Most agree that the we was included as a tribute to the WPA project director, Henry Webb.
+Most agree that the web was included as a tribute to the WPA project director, Henry Webb.

-It’s a lovely tower and the one the most people know about.
+It’s a lovely tower and one that most people know about.
 In fact, the tower receives about 190,000 visitors each year.
 But like I said, there are many other ways to reach the tower not via the Tower Trail.
 Just check out the links below, print off a map, and go have a Giant adventure.